genpat-it/vcf2mst/README.md

 * a variant code from a vcf file in `snippy` format or
 * a GISAID AA_SUBSTITUTIONS value from metadata.tsv (provided by GISAID) or
 * any other variant code produced by any `"variant caller"` of your own choice which maintain the condition `Same variant -> Same code`

-## Options

-**Example of minmax,debug,tsv options**

-`perl vcf2mst.pl examples/nextclade_example.tsv profile.tsv tsv -out profile -tsv-sample-pos 0 -tsv-mutationslist-find pos -tsv-mutationslist-pos 15 -tsv-mutation-pos-regexp '\w(\d+)\w' -debug 1 -minmax 9000-10000 -minmax-exclude 9534-9534`

-## GrapeTree command

-In case the vcf2mst is installed locally and the docker version it is not used, there are different way to launch the required `grapetree` tool.

-The environment variable GRAPETREE_EXEC can be used for different needs.
-In case there a local installation of grapetree is used, GRAPETREE_EXEC can be set like  `export GRAPETREE_EXEC=grapetree`  (this is the default)
-In case there a docker installation of grapetree is used, GRAPETREE_EXEC can be set like  `export GRAPETREE_EXEC=docker run  --mount type=bind,source=/tmp,destination=/tmp --rm quay.io/biocontainers/grapetree:2.1--pyh3252c3a_0 grapetree -p`

-Grapetree can be also set with `-grapetree-bin` options.

-Change the examples according to your specific installation and docker image